Stormix/infrastructure/applications/teamspeak/README.md

 The deployment accepts several environment variables in `values.yaml`:

-- `TS3SERVER_LICENSE`: Set to "accept" to accept the license
+- `TS3SERVER_LICENSE`: Set to "accept" to accept the license (required)
-- `TS3SERVER_DB_PLUGIN`: Database plugin (default: ts3db_sqlite3)
-- `TS3SERVER_MACHINE_ID`: Optional machine ID for licensing
+- `TS3_UID`: User ID for the TeamSpeak process (default: 1000)

 ### Persistence

 By default, persistence is enabled with 1Gi storage.
-The data is mounted at `/var/ts3server` and includes:
+The data is mounted at `/home/ts3/data` and includes:
 - Server configuration
 - Virtual server data
 - User permissions